• This field is for validation purposes and should be left unchanged.

 I’d promised myself that I wouldn’t take photos my first time, and am so glad I did.
 When the aurora started its show most of the other first timers around me were adjusting settings and trying to get the shot, while I was staring at the sky, covered in happy goosebumps and drinking it all in.

-Turns out I didn’t take photos any of the other times either as once again I didn’t want to split my focus and miss a second of the magic.
+I loved it so much I haven’t taken a photo of any of the other auroras I’ve seen since then as I still don’t want to split my focus and miss a second of the magic.

 Although I have used my camera to check if something was a cloud or an aurora.

-Sometimes the lights aren’t particularly well lit up, and can look more like a grey cloud than the greens you expect to see.
+That’s because sometimes when the lights aren’t bright they can look more like a grey cloud than the greens you expect to see.
 But cameras see the aurora’s colours much more vividly than our eyes do, so all you have to do is hold your camera up to the mystery cloud and see if it goes green.

-Maybe next time I’ll actually set my camera up properly and get some of my first aurora shots.
+Maybe when I’m down in Tasmania later this year I’ll actually set my camera up properly and get some of my first aurora shots.
 But personally I wouldn’t do it on the first night they come out.
 Or the second.
 Which brings me to another very important tip…

 Five – Do The Longest Trip You Can